 Podcasting is easily one of my favorite ways to make content and can be incredible for your influence, brand, and business (and it’s fun!).
-It’s been over a year since I started Beyond Influential and I get a ton of questions on how to get started podcasting, so I’ll be sharing a variety of posts on the “behind the scenes” of my process and what you need to know in order to get going on your own podcast journey.
+It’s been over two years since I started Beyond Influential and I get a ton of questions on how to get started podcasting, so I’ll be sharing a variety of posts on the “behind the scenes” of my process and what you need to know in order to get going on your own podcast journey.

 How To Start A Podcast

-I want to say this upfront, there really are no “rules” when it comes to what your podcast should look like, but I want to make sure you know what’s involved in starting a podcast from a high-level, practical standpoint.
-Launching a podcast can be as easy or complicated or budget friendly or high production value as you make it.
+I want to say this upfront, there really are no “rules” when it comes to what your podcast should look like.
+But I want to make sure you know what’s involved in starting a podcast from a high-level, practical standpoint.
+Launching a podcast can be as easy or complicated or budget-friendly or high production value as you make it.
 You can do every step yourself or outsource almost the entire process.
 No matter what you choose to do, I want you to be an informed consumer.
 Let’s get you recording your first episodes as soon as possible, here’s an overview of what you’ll need to go from podcast idea to launch.